Top 20 Food Dehydrator Recipes

 For the ingredients, you’ll need lean brisket, soy sauce, Worcestershire sauce, teriyaki sauce, a cup of liquid smoke, dark corn syrup, some garlic and onion powder, some sesame seeds, about a teaspoon of cayenne pepper and some brown sugar.
 For the exact measurement of these ingredients, visit the website mentioned above.

 To prepare, freeze the meat for about an hour to make the slicing easier for you.
 Slice your lean brisket about ¼-inch thin.
 Remember, the leaner your meat is, the longer-lasting and better your jerky becomes.

 Then, in a big container or jar, mix the soy sauce, Worcestershire sauce, teriyaki sauce, liquid smoke and the dark corn syrup.
 Add the garlic and onion powder, the sesame seeds and brown sugar.
 Sprinkle the cayenne pepper and add more if you prefer your jerky to be spicy.
 Stir your mixture well and put your meat in the marinade.
 Make sure to fully submerge it.
 Close the container tightly and refrigerate it for at about 24 hours.
-(Click to learn how to dry and cook in the dehydrator).

 This is a great treat for the corned beef lovers!
 Here, you’ll need about 2-1/2 pounds of corned beef brisket.
 Set your food dehydrator.
 Unwrap your corned beef brisket and remove all the spices through rinsing.
 Pat-dry your meat and cut off all the fats you see.
 Have a cooling rack.